 Coverage: Each stand-alone Medicare Part D plan has a formulary, or list of covered prescription drugs.
 Medicare generally mandates that Medicare Part D plans cover at least 2 prescription drugs per category of commonly prescribed classes.
 However, the plan can chose which specific prescription drugs they cover.

 If you are already taking prescription drugs, you may check that your prescription drug is covered before you sign up for a specific Medicare plan.
 If you already have Medicare Part D prescription drug coverage and begin taking a prescription drug that is not covered, you can ask for an exception.

-Cost: A stand-alone Medicare Part D plan may have a monthly premium, for example $15 or $23.90.
+Cost: A stand-alone Medicare Part D plan may have a monthly premium, for example $15.
 A premium is an amount you pay to have coverage, even if you do not fill any prescriptions.

 A stand-alone Medicare Part D plan may also have a deductible.
 This is an amount you pay out of pocket before your plan begins to pay.
 Some Medicare plans may have a $0 in-network deductible.